blockchainsllc/in3-docs/docs/rpc.md

 Returns:

-for verbose
-- `false` : a hex string with 80 bytes representing the blockheader.
+- verbose:`false` : a hex string with 80 bytes representing the blockheader.
-- `true`: a object representing the blockheader:
+- verbose:`true`: a object representing the blockheader:

     - `hash` : hex - the block hash (same as provided)
     - `confirmations` : number -  The number of confirmations, or -1 if the block is not on the main chain